LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 Image Pull Secrets (imagePullSecrets)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some container registires require authentication for any access or to gain more privileges when interacting with a container registry.
+Some container registries require authentication for any access or to gain more privileges when interacting with a container registry.
 Kubernetes has a special Secret type of "docker-registry" (kubernetes.io/dockerconfigjson) for storing container registry credentials and using them for Pods when they need to pull images.

 If not using "credsStore" for storing credentials, then the ``docker login`` configuration file can be directly imported into Kubernetes as a Secret object.